Ravend-Biacala/bookmarks/c_19_presentation_script.md

 Also, a suggestion we had while discussing this topic was to have workshops for employees on how to set up a good routine so that might be something worth looking into.

-## Slide 9: Physical and Mental Wellbeing while Working-from-home - Brian
+## Slide 10: Physical and Mental Wellbeing while Working-from-home - Brian

 1. By virtue of the fact that we do need ‘travel to the office’, many end up engaging in considerably less physical activity while working-from-home.

 Such basic physical activity like walking to and from ones car/ to and from public transport or while on lunch break are eliminated while at home.
 As such, people’s mental wellbeing can be hindered considerably should physical activity be reduced.

 2. Teams can implement regular exercise challenges/ team-goals, making use of apps such as MMR and Strava to encourage greater physical activity while working from home.
 Although offices will be reopening and peoples activity will increase -we feel these events should be encouraged for those who favour working from home and will continue to do so.

 3. There are many resources available online that can help negate the negative effects of working from home e.g. people who are sitting at a kitchen table all day could make use of Online yoga sessions to help with back pain as a result.

 4. Many rely on meals offered by Fidelity in the canteens – a forum where people can deposit meal ideals could have a positive impact on those who choose to continue WFH.

 5. Managers could organize meetings between, which as such should be informal – just to check up on others and enforce ‘casual collisions’ and daily life that would be discussed about in the office.
 This would help establish a rapport further with networks.

 6. While in the office, it may be easy to see when someone is having an ‘off-day’, which is impossible to see while at home.
 Frequent check ups with managers/ qualified persons where employees engage in open dialoue regareding their mental health could be beneficial.

-## Slide 13: Work environment - Lara
+## Slide 11: Work environment - Lara

-In our survey we discovered that even though people want to work more from home Office still plays an important role
+* In our survey we discovered that even though people want to work more from home
+* Office still plays an important role
-More than 60% said want to come in once or twice per week
+* More than 60% said want to come in once or twice per week

 Time in the office:
-That means that time in the office becomes Valuable
+* That means that time in the office becomes Valuable
-To make the most out of it, it Needs planning:
+* To make the most out of it, it Needs planning:
-Scrum Master / Manager
+	* Scrum Master / Manager
-Get as people many in
+	* Get as people many in
-Activities that require collaboration and creativity Not only work lunch, coffee
+	* Activities that require collaboration and creativity
+* Not only work
+	*  lunch, coffee
-Suggestion: come up with a “Booking system” for hot desks desks Team can sit together for that day
+* Suggestion: come up with a “Booking system” for hot desks desks
+* Team can sit together for that day
-People miss just turning around and asking a question to their coworkers
+* People miss just turning around and asking a question to their coworkers

-## Slide 14: Our Onboarding Experience - Ali
+## Slide 12: Our Onboarding Experience - Ali

-In office onboarding:
+Ali – In office onboarding: <br>
 The onboarding process is crucial for organizations to get right as they need to create a positive first impression for their new hires.
 They need to familiarize their new employee with the organization’s culture, polices, benefits, training available and help form social connections with colleagues.
 Both Sophie and I had completely different onboarding experiences.
 I had my onboarding in the office, which started with a daylong induction event for all the Interns.
 The event included presentations giving an overview on Fidelity, Risk Management, IT, Project Team and HR.
 A networking breakfast and lunch was also organized for all the Interns to get to chat to each other and break up our day.
 On the same day, I was given the opportunity to get introduced to my Team and see where I would be working in the office.
 My onboarding continued with my Team organizing 1-1’s with me for training.
 I found the in-office onboarding positive as I was able to build a relationship with my team from day one and found it easier to be able to have my questions answered instantly.

+Sophie- <br>
+As I mentioned earlier I was one of the interns that was onboarded virtually.Like everyone else we had to adapt to change.
+Our first day was a full day of presentations from members of the hr and risk team.
+Prior to this we were split out into breakout rooms to try build relationships with the other interns.
+The majority of my training for the cash reconciliation team was done over zoom.
+My normal day for the first 6-8 weeks would be to log on to a zoom chat at 8:30 break for an hour at lunch and then log back in until half 5.
+8hr zoom calls 5 dyas a week can become draining and repetitive which is why myself and ali have thought of a few suggestions

+Suggestions Ali/Sophie: <br>
+Managers may face difficulties when onboarding their new hires virtually as they cannot physically see them working, their new hires progress is only monitored through their 1-1's.
+This puts more of a responsibility on managers to make sure that their new hires are socially connected within their teams.
+Therefore, we need to create a personal onboarding experience with a blend of in classroom and virtual onboarding taking into account both high scale and low scale onboarding.
+Buddy Scheme (sophie)
+* In office – presentations
+* Virtual – risk & compliance training (sophie)
+* First day – Meet team in office

-## Slide 15: Your Home Workspace - Monika
+## Slide 13: Your Home Workspace - Monika

 Setting up a good home workspace can help you stay focused during the day, So here’s a few things you should consider.